Where to find advice on beekeeping and protecting your honey bees from diseases and pests.

 Report suspect bee diseases or pests

-If you are a beekeeper in England and Wales, and you find signs of a notifiable bee disease or pest in your colony, you must contact the NBU and request an inspection of your bees.
+If you are a beekeeper in England and Wales, and you find signs of a notifiable bee disease or pest in your colony, you must contact your regional bee inspector or the NBU and request an inspection of your bees.

 Failure to do this is an offence under the Bee Diseases and Pest Control Order 2006 with fines set on a case-by-case basis.